kugurerdem/canvas-js-experiments/README.md

 # canvas-js-experiments

-Almost all of these experiments are made in 2015 by me, in order becoming more familier with HTML5 CANVAS.
+Almost all of these experiments are made in 2015 by me, to become more familiar with HTML5 CANVAS.